Let's Discuss the Knif Soma Mastering Equalizer

 Thoughtful Asymmetry.
 The channel trim control runs from 0 to +2.75 dB in 0.25 dB increments on the boost side, but extends just past -6 dB on the cut side.

 It should be noted that Soma can do things that others struggle to deliver.
 One can go further with boosts in the bass or treble regions that typically get boomy or harsh, respectively.
 Similarly, one can cut more recklessly where there is especially loud bass, midrange, or treble information without losing the essence of the program material.
-Perhaps the one drawback is that Soma's transparent nature does not encourage one to "paint with colors" in the way that other passive EQs do — but it excels most when it is used for exactly that.
+Perhaps the one drawback is that Soma's transparent nature does not encourage one to "paint with colors" in the way that other passive EQs do, but it excels most when it is used for exactly that.
 It is musically transparent.
-And Soma keeps me listening to the song, not Soma!
+So, Soma keeps me listening to the song, not Soma!

 Knifaudio.com